L'Anse Amour: History

-Literally translated from French as "The Love Cove," L'Anse Amour is a corruption of an earlier name, L'Anse aux Morts, which means "The Cove of the Dead."

-Human settlement in the area dates back at least 7,500 years as evidenced by the burial mound of a Maritime Archaic boy here.
+Human activity in the area dates back at least 8,300 years.
+The oldest evidence for this is a burial mound of a Maritime Archaic boy.
 His body was wrapped in a shroud of bark or hide and placed face down with his head pointed to the west.
 A sign at the site describes the significance of the burial mound and reproductions of artifacts found there are located at the Labrador Straits Museum in L'Anse au Loup, Labrador.
 The burial mound site was designated a National Historic Site of Canada in 1978.

 Icebergs and a narrow passage make the Strait of Belle Isle a hazardous body of water.
-However, the route provided a shortcut between the United Kingdom and larger ports such as Montreal, Quebec.
+At L'Anse Amour, the Gulf of St. Lawrence flows into the Atlantic Ocean through the Strait of Belle Isle.
 The wreck of one of the ships to go aground in the passage, HMS Raleigh, is located near Point Amour.
 A trail along the shore allows visitors to see the rusting remains of the ship, which went aground on August 8, 1922 and was demolished by explosives in 1926.